tifa64/Chemical/README.md

 # Chemical
-Chemical reaction simulation of OS project
+Chemical reaction simulation of water for OS course to apply the usage of synchronization by Mutex locks and condition variables for waiting and signaling threads.